Best Graphics Cards for Valve Index

 Valve Index VR Headset

 Valve Index is arguably the best VR headset for the value right now on the market.
 It is only $499 (not including base stations and controllers) and is slightly superior than everyone’s go-to VR headset, HTC Vive Pro, which costs $799.
 When comparing them, Valve Index is better in the resolution and the display’s refresh rate.
 While Vive Pro has only a resolution of 2160×1200 (1080×1200 per eye) Valve Index renders images in a higher resolution of 2880×1600 (1440×1600 per eye).
-The Index also has a higher refresh rate of 120hz default, which can be increased up to 144hz while Vive has a 90Hz max default.
-Considering these numbers, it’s pretty obvious that the Valve Index also need a beefy gaming rig to work smoothly.

 Valve has officially announced the NVIDIA GeForce GTX 970 or AMD RX480 to be the minimum requirement to get the optimal performance where as the GTX 70 and upper models come under higher end graphic cards.
-So, if you’re wishing to buy a Valve Index you will also have to have a high-end PC so it’s important that you check if your graphic card is powerful enough or not.
-When buying Valve Index graphics cards, there are many factors to be taken into consideration.
-The most famous and the leading graphics cards producers, NVIDIA and AMD are in their own race against each other and they are in competition to come up with new technology and prices which is actually a good thing for the consumers.
+So, if you’re wishing to buy a Valve Index you will also have to have a high-end PC so it’s important that you check if your graphics card is powerful enough or not.

 Graphics card models and features